-The Center for Fellowship & Scholarship Advising is here to identify scholarship and fellowship opportunities that are perfect for you, and assist you through every phase of the application process—whether you’re an undergraduate or graduate student, faculty member, or even an alum.
+The Center for Fellowship and Scholarship Advising is here to identify scholarship and fellowship opportunities that are perfect for you, and assist you through every phase of the application process.

 Frequently Asked QuestionsLink

 - Can I take part in research as an undergraduate?
 What kind of opportunities are there?Link

 - What is the faculty-to-student ratio?Link

 - How big are the classes?Link

 - Can I complete more than one major at Syracuse?Link